All Episodes

 Well, what are they being taught if they don't know that the Titanic actually happened?

-Why didn't he roll when that happened?
+Why didn't heads roll when that happened?

 How many times have people crashed White House events now?

-Is it at least two?
+Is at least two?

 Big donors, lobbyists, that's who gets in there.

-That's why 31 guests at the last state dinner, which was for the Canadian Prime Minister, I believe, were big donors and lobbyists.
+That's why 31 guests at the last state dinner, which was for the Canadian prime minister, I believe, were big donors and lobbyists.

 And Clinton started that ball rolling, selling access with the White House coffees.